Nekohime/html5-starter/README.md

 Very basic HTML boilerplate.
 No prefixes, proprietary elements and tags, or other extra fluff.
-Ordered using the "Outside In" method, with an extra rule: properties are alphabetically sorted.
+CSS Ordered using the "Outside In" method, with an extra rule: properties are alphabetically sorted.

 ```
 Layout Properties (position, float, clear, display)